 The amount we shall seek for non-economic damages will cover losses that significantly impact your life but with an obscure monetary value.
 They include emotional and physical pain, lost companionship, and disfigurement.

 While punitive damages may not be something that we might consider at first, we may pursue it if our investigations show that the liable party’s actions were grossly indifferent.
 In such a situation, we shall ask the court to consider all the facts when passing judgment.
-However, the punitive damages can be to the court’s discretion.
+However, the punitive damages can be at the court’s discretion.

 Is There A Deadline For Filing A Claim In Middletown, Connecticut?